shoaibmehmood21/pdf_pages_srvc/README.md

-# PDF N-Up Service (6 pages per page)
+# PDF Pages Service with UI

 ## Features
+- Upload PDF from browser
-- Converts any PDF into 2x3 layout (6 pages per output page)
+- Converts to 6 pages per A4 (2x3 layout)
-- Handles 10+ pages (10 pages -> 2 output pages)
 - Returns downloadable PDF
-- Ready for Railway deployment
+- Ready for Railway

+## Deploy
+- Push repo to GitHub
+- Railway → New Project → Deploy from GitHub

-## API
+## URL
-POST /convert
-Form-data:
-- file: PDF

-Returns:
-- application/pdf
+- Open root URL to use UI